A Dichotomous Analysis of Unemployment Benefits: Introduction

-We organize the remainder of the paper as follows.
-Section \ref{sect:D-value} applies the framework of dichotomous valuation (or simply, ``D-value") in Hu (2002, 2006, 2018) to value each person in the labor market, assuming equal employment opportunity.
-The two sides of D-value depend on two unknown parameters and are aggregated separately for the unemployed and the employed labor.
-Next, Section \ref{sect:bal_identity} formulates a set of fair divisions of the net production, using the aggregate components of D-value.
-In this section, we base the set of fair tax rates on two accounting identities for a balanced budget.
-In Section \ref{sect:tax_rate}, by maximizing the stability of the tax rate or minimizing the expected posterior unemployment rate, we identify a specific relation between the fair tax rate and the unemployment rate.
-The particular solution is robust under a few other criteria.
-Section \ref{sect:empirical} lists three other applications (namely, voting power, health insurance, and highway toll) of the distribution rule, and Section \ref{sect:conclusion} suggests several ways to extend this framework.
-The account is self-contained, and the proofs are in the Appendix.
+The remainder of the paper is structured as follows.
+Section~\ref{sect:D-value} applies the dichotomous valuation (``D-value'') framework developed by Hu (2006, 2020) to evaluate the value of each individual in the labor market, under the assumption of equal employment opportunity.
+The two components of the D-value are aggregated separately for the unemployed and the employed.
+Section~\ref{sect:bal_identity} introduces a set of fair allocations of net production using these aggregated D-value components and derives corresponding fair tax rates, based on two accounting identities that ensure a balanced budget.
+Section~\ref{sect:tax_rate} identifies a specific tax rate by either maximizing the stability of the posterior unemployment rate or minimizing its expected value.
+This solution is shown to be robust under several alternative criteria.
+Assuming a productivity condition, Section~\ref{sect:LP_EOO} demonstrates that the identified tax rate leads to equality of outcome.
+Section~\ref{sect:other_apps} presents an empirical study and explores four additional applications of the division rule: voting power, health insurance, highway tolls, and feature selection.
+Finally, Section~\ref{sect:conclusion} concludes with policy implications and suggests directions for extending this framework.
+The paper is self-contained, and all mathematical proofs are provided in the appendices.

-\section{DICHOTOMOUS VALUATION}
+\section{Dichotomous Valuation}